ampproject/amphtml/spec/amp-framework-hosting.md

 ### HTTP response Headers

-In addition to following [TLS best practices](https://infosec.mozilla.org/guidelines/web_security), be sure to consider the following headers when hosting the AMP framework:
+In addition to following [TLS best practices](https://infosec.mozilla.org/guidelines/web_security), consider the following headers when hosting the AMP framework:

 - `content-security-policy`: If your pages implement [AMP's CSP](https://amp.dev/documentation/guides-and-tutorials/optimize-and-measure/secure-pages/), apply a matching content security policy to your hosted framework responses.
 Inspect the headers on `https://cdn.ampproject.org/v0.js` for a base policy that should be expanded to include resources served from your host.
 - `access-control-allow-origin`: Some runtime components are fetched via XHR.
 If your AMP pages will be served from a different host than your framework, be sure to include CORS headers (see also [CORS Requests in AMP](https://github.com/ampproject/amphtml/blob/master/spec/amp-cors-requests.md)).